trstlabs/intento-portal/README.md

-## CosmpPortal interface
+## TriggerPortal interface

+Interface to automate transactions and workflows on-chain.
+Using Trustless Triggers and Trustless Contracts through the TrustlessJS library.

+### Features
+- Dashboard for Triggers
+- Autocompound TRST tokens
+- Advanced automation for scheduling transactions with interchain accounts
+- Send tokens on a recurring basis

-Based on Wasmswap, an open-source interface for a CosmWasm decentralized exchange.
+Based on Junoblocks and Wasmswap interface, an open-source interface for a CosmWasm decentralized exchange.

 Run the app in dev mode locally.